Judith Butler: The Guardian interview

-On September 7, 2021, The Guardian published an interview of Butler by Jules Gleeson that included Butler's view of trans-exclusionary feminists.
-In response to a question about the Wi Spa controversy,The Press Gazette stated that Butler in the Guardian article stated that "The anti-gender ideology is one of the dominant strains of fascism in our times."
-Within a few hours of publication, three paragraphs including this statement were removed, with a note explaining "This article was edited on 7 September 2021 to reflect developments which occurred after the interview took place."
+On September 7, 2021, The Guardian published an interview with Butler by Jules Gleeson that included Butler's view of trans-exclusionary feminists (TERFs).
+In response to a question about the Wi Spa controversy, the Press Gazette stated that Butler, in the Guardian article, said: "The anti-gender ideology is one of the dominant strains of fascism in our times."
+Within a few hours of publication, three paragraphs including this statement were removed, with a note explaining: "This article was edited on 7 September 2021 to reflect developments which occurred after the interview took place."

-The Guardian was then accused of censoring Judith Butler for having compared TERFs to fascists.
-British writer Roz Kaveney called it "a truly shocking moment of bigoted dishonesty", while British transgender activist and writer Juno Dawson, among others, observed that The Guardian had inadvertently triggered the Streisand effect, in which an attempt to censor yields the unintended consequence of increasing awareness of a topic.
+The Guardian was then accused of censoring Butler for having compared TERFs to fascists.
+British writer Roz Kaveney called it "a truly shocking moment of bigoted dishonesty", while British transgender activist and writer Juno Dawson, among others, observed that The Guardian had inadvertently triggered the Streisand effect—an attempt to censor yields the unintended consequence of increasing awareness of a topic.
 The next day, The Guardian acknowledged "a failure in our editorial standards".

 Personal life

-Butler is a lesbian, legally non-binary, and as of 2020 said they use both they/them and she/her pronouns but prefer to use "they" pronouns.
+Butler is a lesbian, legally non-binary in the State of California, and, as of 2020, said they use both singular they/them and she/her pronouns but prefer to use singular they/them pronouns.
 Butler indicated that they were "never at home" with being assigned female at birth.

-They live in Berkeley with their partner Wendy Brown and son, Isaac.
+They live in Berkeley with their partner Wendy Brown and son.

 Selected honors and awards

-Butler has had a visiting appointment at Birkbeck, University of London (2009–).
+Butler has had a visiting appointment at Birkbeck, University of London (2009–present).